| THE BOOK (Vol.

 consists of 280 small files each of which is either an

 htm file or a gif file.
 One of these is index.htm.
 The

-is an html version of the formula sheet in which each
+is an html version of an older version of the formula sheet in which each

 entry is a link to an explanation of the entry.

 other mathematics resources that I use in the

 Calculus-Based Physics course that teach at Saint Anselm